lucidworks/streams/projects/samjna/README.md

 [Animated GIF]

-If you find this demo useful to you or your company's search processes, please star this repo and feel free to get in touch with [Lucidworks directly](https://lucidworks.com/ppc/lucidworks-fusion-solr/?utm_source=streams).
+If you find this demo useful to you or your company's search processes, please star this repo and [contact Lucidworks directly](https://lucidworks.com/ppc/lucidworks-fusion-solr/?utm_source=streams) for more information.

 If you have any questions or comments for the #stream team (or have found a bug) [please open an issue](https://github.com/lucidworks/streams/issues)!